datalogics/pdf-java-toolkit-samples/README.md

 ## Using with an evaluation version of PDFJT

-The evaluation version of PDFJT has license management, and a different artifact name: ``pdfjt-lm``.
+The evaluation version of PDF Java Toolkit has license management, and a different artifact name: ``pdfjt-lm``.
 There's also a corresponding ``talkeetna-lm`` which similarly depends on ``pdfjt-lm``.
-Switching to use these versions of PDFJT and Talkeetna is provided with Maven profiles.
+Switching to use these versions of PDF Java Toolkit and Talkeetna is provided with Maven profiles.

 ### License file

 Evaluation copies will come with a license file, with a name ending in ``.l4j``.

-You'll have to place your license file in the top-level directory of the samples, so that it is in the current directory when running samples.
+Move the license file to the top-level directory of the samples, so that it is in the current directory when running samples.

 To use license-managed PDFJT, create a file called ``.use-pdfjt-lm`` in the top directory of this project.
 This will activate profiles automatically for Maven and Eclipse.